FirebaseExtended/firepad/docs/index.md

 ## Initializing Firepad

-To create a Firepad, you must initialize Firebase, CodeMirror, and then Firepad.
-Here is a typical setup for rich-text editing:
+To create a Firepad, you must initialize Firebase, CodeMirror/Ace and then Firepad.
+For rich-text editing, you can only use CodeMirror.
+Here is a typical setup:

 {% highlight html %}
     <div id="firepad"></div>